Khodegoly/DiscohopeBOT/README.md

 ## 📝 To-Do

-Egglord is pretty much at the end of development now, it will only be updated for the following things:
+DiscohopeBOT is pretty much at the end of development now, it will only be updated for the following things:

   * Bug fixes
   * Code optimisation